Fast Dormancy: History

 The concept of idling data connectivity for lower power consumption and improved battery life has been a common subject of discussion and public attention as the demand for mobile data use increases and newer wireless technologies are developed and used by carrier networks.
 Prior to the development and publication of the Fast Dormancy feature, earlier versions of the 3GPP specifications did not formally standardize an in-depth method to accomplish data connectivity idling.
 One method that was commonly implemented, "Autonomous Signalling Connection Release", attempted to address data connection idling by allowing devices to establish a data connection only when active data transfers were being executed.
 After the execution completed, the data connection was immediately terminated.
 This method resulted in a significant increase in signalling traffic, as devices had to re-establish a data connection each time data was to be sent or received.
-Carriers who implemented the method reported decreased network performance and increased Core Deliver Network overhead, and reported that systematic, network, and monetary investments were needed in order to adequately service requests and maintain the feature.
+Carriers who implemented the method reported decreased network performance and increased Core Delivery Network overhead, and reported that systematic, network, and monetary investments were needed in order to adequately service requests and maintain the feature.

 Release 8.0 of the 3GPP specifications, published in 2010, standardized the data connection idling process and replaced earlier methods such as "Autonomous Signalling Connection Release" with Fast Dormancy.
 The Fast Dormancy feature resolved the issues reported by mobile carriers by implementing different states that set the level of power consumption and data throughput that the device can utilize.
 This allows for the device to maintain a consistent connection between data transfers while reducing battery consumption during periods of inactivity.
 The term Fast Dormancy was coined as a short-hand way of describing its main purpose, which is to quickly put mobile devices into a dormant data connectivity state and reduce power consumption.